thesuss/shf-project/CONTRIBUTING.md

 git checkout -b 161102-add_contributing_md
 ```

-Once you have your tests passing (or if you're stuck and need help), create (submit) a pull request (PR).
+Once you have your tests passing (or if you're stuck and need help), you're ready to submit a pull request.

 #### Sync again before you create a PR